jcgregorio/blog/content/news/2022/11/journalists-and-twitter/index.md

 every journalist in the world spoon fed stories by a single corporate entity, or as it now stands, a single private entity owned by our own American Oligarch, Space Karen.

-[1] When I first wrote this piece I left of "walled-garden", which was a mistake.
+[1] When I first wrote this piece I left off "walled-garden", which was a mistake.
-The "walled-garden" is a required attribute of a site to earn my wrath, as there are fine companies that seem to be able to play nicely on the open web and still make a profit, such as [WordPress](https://wordpress.com/).
+The "walled-garden" attribute is required to earn my wrath, as there are many fine companies that seem to be able to play nicely on the open web and still make a profit, such as [WordPress](https://wordpress.com/).
 Even more infuriating is that both Twitter and Facebook started off as a part of the open web, for example, by providing